 I’m not sure when or how exactly the word boondocking originated; however, it’s definitely grown in usage among RVers since the advent of the Internet.
 So, I guess we contributed, at least slightly, to its current level of popularity.
 But no, we didn’t invent it.

-Here are my definitions for these three terms.
-In my opinion, they're too often used interchangeably when they really shouldn't be.
+Here are my definitions of these three terms.
+In my opinion, they’re too often used interchangeably when they really shouldn’t be.